levist7/BigDatawHadoopandApacheSpark/README.md

 **What is Apache Spark?**

 Apache Spark is an open source project.
-It uses RAM for caching and processing data ans is designed for fast performance.
+It uses RAM for caching and processing data and is designed for fast performance.
 Resilient Distributed Dataset (RDD) is the data structure of Spark.
 It consists of five main components:

 *  Apache Spark Core.
 Spark Core is the basis and includes functions of *scheduling, task dispatching, input and output operations, etc.*
 *  Spark Streaming.
 It is used for processing of live data streams with data sources of Kafka, Kinesis, Flume, etc.